mkavulich/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

      .. note:: If the value of a variable must be remembered from one call to the next, it should not be in the interstitial or diagnostic data types.

     * If information from the previous timestep is needed, it is important to identify if the host model readily provides this information.
 For example, in the Model for Prediction Across Scales (MPAS), variables containing the values of several quantities in the preceding timesteps are available.
 When that is not the case, as in the :term:`UFS Atmosphere`, interstitial schemes are needed to compute these variables.
-As an example, the reader is referred to the GF convective scheme, which makes use of interstitials to obtain the previous timestep information.
+As an example, the reader is referred to the `GF convective scheme <https://dtcenter.ucar.edu/GMTB/v6.0.0/sci_doc/_c_u__g_f.html>`_, which makes use of interstitials to obtain the previous timestep information.

     * Consider allocating the new variable only when needed (i.e. when the new scheme is used and/or when a certain control flag is set).
 If this is a viable option, following the existing examples in ``GFS_typedefs.F90`` and ``GFS_typedefs.meta`` for allocating the variable and setting the ``active`` attribute in the metadata correctly.